 Multi-page CAP forms should be used for agreements where funds are sent out to third parties with the exception of subcontracts

-All CAP forms should be signed off by originating faculty member and Dean and forwarded to OSP
+All CAP forms must be signed off by originating faculty member and Dean and forwarded to OSP

-OSP will review agreement and forward to Legal and IT (if applicable) for their review
+OSP will review agreement and forward to Legal and/or other offices (if applicable) for their review

 IT should review all agreement that involve the use of new electronic platforms or have other IT implications

 Once those signatures are received on the CAP form, CFO shall sign agreements covered in Point 2 or just sign the CAP form and return to the OSP for signature as specified in Point #1 above

 Material Transfer agreement that involve a payment to an outside party should be signed off by the CFO.
 Those not carrying compensation can be signed off by OSP